 And last but not least, you’ll be required to sign a receipt that confirms you have received the Franchise Disclosure Document.

 You can also take a look at real or sample FDDs through online resources like this one.
 And, again, we highly recommend you go through any FDD you’re considering with an experienced franchise attorney.

-Okay!
-We know that was a lot – thanks for sticking it out.
-On to the next chapter: figuring out how to pay for this.
+That was a lot, so thanks for sticking it out.
+In the next chapter, we’ll figure out how to pay for it.